tinawang-jy/DSCI550_TikaSimilarity_PixstoryDataAnalysis/README.md

 ### Pixstory Data

 #### Joining Required Fearures
-Please run all cells in the
+Please run all cells in the jupyter notebook

 >1.
 Sport Events
 parse from the link https://www.topendsports.com/events/games/list.htm and then use re.package to standardized the date of the sport events, use date.time to match the 4 different types of the date of the sport events with the Account Created Date.